Tatana Sterba: Career

 The album Superpop followed, making No. 2 on the Swiss album chart.
 A year without a new single or album followed, with the single "Moments" and album Wildlife released in March and April 2003 respectively.
-Wildlife would become her first album chart #1.
+Wildlife would become her first album to chart #1.

 Tatana appeared to be reducing the release of new material, with rumours of retirement even circulating.
-She returned in May, 2004, and the album Neon Lights would be her second successive No. 1 album.
+She returned in May 2004, and the album Neon Lights would be her second successive No.1 album.
 Her May 3, 2004, single release "Always On My Mind", a collaboration with Jaël, would become her second top ten single and peak at #6.

 The top twenty singles "Elements Of Culture – Street Parade Hymn 2004" and "All That I Feel" (the latter featuring Pee) would follow, before her April 2005 album Peace And Love was released.
 The album would complete a hat-trick of chart #1s, a feat never achieved by any trance producer in Swiss chart history.

 Her third top ten single "Today Is Tomorrow – Street Parade 2005", featuring the vocal talents of Morris, would follow in July 2005.
 "If I Could" followed in November 2005, and on December 3, 2005, Tatana released her Greatest Hits album.
-The album reached a peak of No. 13 in the singles chart.
+The album reached a peak of No.13 on the singles chart.

 Her 2008 single "Spring Breeze" was included in Armin van Buuren's A State of Trance 2008 Yearmix.

 In 2011, Tatana collaborated with British singer-songwriter Natalia Kills for the single "You Can't Get in My Head (If You Can't Get in My Bed)," featured on a new album called Heart.